Nicholasglim/r_projects/Report.md

 ### Introduction
 Concrete is a ubiquitous building material and a cornerstone of construction for millennia.
 From foundational structures to towering skyscrapers, bridges and even the Colosseum of ancient Rome.
 Concrete’s versatility and reliability has been an indispensable component of construction, facilitating the advancement of civilisations.

-The dataset consists of the dependent variable of concrete compressive strength and 8 independent variables of cement, blast furnace slag, fly ash, water, superplasticizer, coarse and fine aggregate, and age.
+The dataset consists of the Dependent Variable of concrete compressive strength and 8 Independent Variables of cement, blast furnace slag, fly ash, water, superplasticizer, coarse and fine aggregate, and age.

 Compressive strength of concrete is expressed in a non-linear function of age and constituent ingredients.
 Through the process of hydration, the mixture of materials reacts with water to rapidly gain strength at the initial stage.
 As the curing process continues, strength increases at a gradual rate and slows down overtime.